 Fig.1.
-Location climate classification of Ouahigouya in the Sahelian climate
+Climatic Factors and Variation over the Year in Ouahigouya City

-These data highlight the extreme nature of the Sahelian climate in Ouahigouya, particularly in terms of temperature and sunshine.
-They justify the importance of an appropriate bioclimatic approach for studying thermal comfort in this area.
+These data highlight the extreme nature of the Sahelian climate in Ouahigouya, particularly in terms of temperature and sunshine hours.
+The intense values justify the importance of an appropriate method to provide thermal comfort in this area.

 2.2 Description of the typical school building